pierresouchay/consul-rust/README.md

 ## Installation

-Simply include the consul-rust in your Cargo dependencies.
+Simply include the consul-oxide in your Cargo dependencies.

 ```toml
 [dependencies]